xyshyniaphy/ai_airticket/spec.md

 - Send message via Telegram Bot API.

 ### 6.3 Graph Edges (Flow)
-The agent will loop through each search job defined in `config.yaml`.
+The agent will loop through each search job defined in the `.env` file.
 ```
 START → Config Loader
   ↓